ankit0229/user-service/README.md

 ## Running the Server

 The service is fully dockerized, including PostgreSQL and PGAdmin.
-The `run.sh` file contains commands to build and run the containers seamlessly.
+The `run.sh` file contains commands to build and run the containers.

 ### Prerequisites